StylianosNikopoulos/VendingMachine/README.md

 ## Features

 - **User Authentication**: Users can register, log in, and manage their sessions.
-- **Deposit Management**: Users can deposit money into their accounts.
+- **Deposit Management**: Buyers can deposit money into their accounts.
 - **Product Management**: Sellers can add, edit, and remove products.

 ## Technologies Used